 But if you’re like me and you yearn to break loose from the constraints you feel every January, I have a better idea for you:

 Choose a Word of the Year

 When I first heard this idea, I honestly thought it was kind of cheesy.
 How is a word supposed to replace goals?
-How do using words like gratitude, achieve, simplify, consistency, lead, or sparkle have any effect on your year?
+How does using words like gratitude, achieve, simplify, consistency, lead, or sparkle have any effect on your year?

 It’s really all about mindset.

 Choosing a word of the year isn’t about doing a specific set of goals or actions, but rather about framing your year through the lens of your word.
 When you choose a word, you’re creating a guideline for how your year will look.
 That word becomes a banner that hangs over your decisions, your actions, and your relationships (if applicable).